QuinnEbert/EveryOS-Companion/README.txt

 HollyHug -> Windows  (formerly "The HollyHug Windows Toolkit") MobiLyon -> Linux    (formerly "MobiLyon" and never before public!)
 Roshteka -> MacOS X  (formerly "Roshteka" and never before public!)

-(NOTE: at the time of this writing, Roshteka isn't yet committed to GitHub, but I am actively working on this directly after committing this README...)